Today I want to answer a very important question from Jacob. He writes:

 … to simplify the process for you of getting AND staying healthy!

-One of the biggest problems with aging, are hormonal imbalances.
+One of the biggest problems with aging is hormonal imbalances.
 There are lots of them, but today I’m going to focus on testosterone levels – which affect BOTH men and women.

 So the problem is that as you age, your testosterone levels start decreasing.